-The antioxidants found in dark chocolate help to boost heart health and reduce levels of inflammation.
+Antioxidants found in dark chocolate help boost heart health and reduce levels of inflammation.
 Interestingly, studies have also revealed that said antioxidants can also help to raise endorphin levels.
 When indulging in chocolate, it is important to avoid chocolates that contain added sugar and small amounts of cocoa.
-Rather go for chocolates that contain at least 70% cocoa and be sure to only enjoy it in moderation.
+Rather, go for chocolates that contain at least 70% cocoa, and be sure to only enjoy it in moderation.

 Laughter truly is the best medicine.